|Berkeley Camp Rocks

-This section of rocks is located just below the area known as Berkeley Camp, which is a section of National forest land that is leased by the University of California - Berkeley, and is known as Berkeley Municipal Camp.
+This section of rocks is located just below the area known as Berkeley Camp, which is a section of National forest land that is leased by the city of Berkeley, and is known as Berkeley Municipal Camp.
 This rock can be seen from highway 50 below, though it is nearly invisible from the camp itself.

 Instead of heading up to the Echo Lake parking lot on Echo Pass road, head only about 1 1/2 miles up, where you will see a sign stating "Berkeley Camp Parking" with an arrow pointing to the left.
 You can park on the road here, or go into the parking lot if the road is full.
 Walk accross the street to the area full of some covered structures, and some uncovered structures known as Berkeley Camp.

 Walk about 250 yards to the Northeast section of Berkeley Camp (the left end, not very far in) to the large structure known (by the sign on the front) as the Lodge.
 It's also easily indentified because there's a paved basketball court in front of it.
 Walk behind the Lodge around the short fence, and down the narrow gully.
 All climbs will be on your left, except Berkeley Berzerker, which is about 100 yards to the southeast in the next section of cliffs.

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Berkeley Camp Rocks:

 Latest Regional Forum Messages

 BETA PHOTO: Berkeley Camp Rocks from below on highway 50.
 The...